tymedina100/patch-files/van-29-release-readiness-checklist.md

 - Added a stricter evidence ledger so each required proof item has one place to be pasted when the real owner provides it.
 - Added exact Linear blocker issue drafts for the PM/release owner to create or link.
 This agent has read-only Linear access, so it cannot create those issues itself.

 This still does **not** complete VAN-29.
 It makes the remaining work auditable and non-ambiguous.
-Annoying, but true.

 ## Scope reviewed